SecureworldProject/Challenge_Bluetooth/README.md

 This allows to control if the PC is close to a specific device for security reasons.
 For example, it could monitor if an employee is next to a fixed device at the office or any other specific location, or if he is carrying a security device with him.

-It uses bluetooth, in particular ``pybluez` libary.
+It uses bluetooth, in particular `pybluez` library.

 ## Install pybluez in Windows 10